 Below are some ideas for activities:

 This informal gathering is open to everyone on campus who is interested in International Education.
-The group meets at the atrium outside of the West Coast Grocery Store from 2:30 PM- 3:30PM during Autumn, Winter and Spring quarters.
+The group currently meets online via Zoom every other week for Autumn, Winter, and Spring quarter.
+Find out the meeting time and location here.

 Present for the Visiting Scholar Research Lecture Series

 Office of Research and Office of Global Affairs host this lecture series.
 Here is a list of past lectures.
 If you are interested, please contact us!

 "A Cultural Glimpse of the Chinese Concept of Xisheng" by Professor Yuhong Yang

 "Reducing Maternal and Perinatal Mortality in the Democratic Republic of Congo" by Dr. Abel Ntambue Mukengeshayi

 "Some Structural Factors Behind State Collapse: A Case Study on the Democratic Republic of Congo" by Dr. Yan Jian